Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas

-Pruning or tree work near wetlands, vernal pools, streams, rivers, or ponds in Wayland is regulated under the Wetlands Protection Act (M.G.L. c.
+Tree work near wetlands, vernal pools, streams, rivers, or ponds in Wayland is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones (25-100 feet).
-Environmental assessments must address soil stability, water quality, and root zone protection, with temporary erosion controls and proper debris staging to prevent runoff.
-Wildlife habitat is protected, with seasonal restrictions during nesting (March-August) and special attention to cavity trees for bats and birds.
-Coordination with the Wayland Conservation Commission and Mass Division of Fisheries & Wildlife is essential for rare species and habitat protection.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for activities within buffer zones (25-100 feet).
+Environmental assessments must address soil stability, water quality, and root zone protection, with erosion controls and proper debris staging to prevent runoff.
+Seasonal restrictions protect wildlife during nesting (March-August), and cavity trees are evaluated for bat or bird habitat.
+Coordination with the Mass Division of Fisheries & Wildlife is necessary for rare species, and all work must comply with MassDEP Stormwater Standards.

 Wayland Conservation Commission